 Partygoers are spoiled for choice when it comes to New Year’s Eve events.
+The LBGT scene in Key West comes out in full force to have a good time.
 One of the night’s biggest events is the Conch Shell Drop at Sloppy Joe’s Bar on the corner of Greene and Duval Streets.
-This loud and boisterous event is guaranteed to be one of your favourite Key West New Year’s Eve memories
+This loud and boisterous event is guaranteed to be one of your favourite Key West New Year’s Eve memories.

 A Key West New Year’s wouldn’t be complete without paying homage to the city’s maritime heritage.
 The Schooner Wharf near the waterfront hosts a pirate-themed New Year’s Eve celebration; a pirate wench is dropped from the top of a bar with the sounds of cannons blasting in the background.